cpsource/web-login-logout/README.md

 # web-login-logout
-We use and evaluate ChatGPT to create login and logout web pages using bootstrap and PHP
+We use and evaluate ChatGPT to create login and logout web pages using bootstrap, PHP, and sqlite.

 I've been looking at ways to build a modern web site easily.
 I took a look at Wappler.
 It's at least $50/month and rather complicated.
 The example I followed was an approximately 40 hour course on doing login and logout.